Download our leaflet on Repetitive Strain Injury (RSI)

 RSI is a broad term and it may be applied to any part of the body.
 Muscles, joints, tendons and ligaments can all suffer a repetitive strain injury.
-Other terms used are upper limb disorders and less commonly, lower limb disorders.
+RSI can affect arms, legs or back.
 RSI can happen suddenly or over a long period of time.
 It normally happens with improper sustained posture such as when using a computer and a mouse.
 RSI can also be sustained while playing sports such as rugby or dancing.
 Doing the same routine in the gym can cause the same results so it’s important to vary your routine.

 - 1 in 50 of all workers in the UK have reported RSI symptoms

 - 5.4m working days are lost to RSI each year in the UK

 - Every day six people leave their jobs due to RSI

 - RSI costs the UK economy between £5bn and £20bn per year

 - RSI conditions affect the best workers

 WHAT IS REPETITIVE STRAIN INJURY AND WHO AND WHAT DOES IT AFFECT?

 Bones & muscles make up the musculoskeletal system which provides support & strength, keeps the body moving and protects internal organs.
 The bones, connected by joints, serve as levers for the muscles to move.
 Muscles attach to bones by tendons (some are enclosed in sheaths).
 Ligaments connect two or more bones, cartilages or other structures.